Used Plastic Shredder & Industrial Shredder Buying Guide

 Single Shaft Shredders

-Single shaft plastic shredders use a single rotating shaft with cutters that push material against a fixed counter-knife.
+One rotating shaft with cutters pushes material against a fixed counter-knife.
 A screen below controls output particle size.
-Single shaft shredders are ideal for:

-Dual shaft industrial shredders use two counter-rotating shafts with interlocking cutters.
-They handle tougher materials and larger pieces:
+Two counter-rotating shafts with interlocking cutters.
+Handles tougher materials and larger pieces than single-shaft units.

 Quad Shaft Shredders